 Classroom libraries play an active role in literacy development and academic achievement, offering many benefits to students.
 One way to amplify those benefits?
 Create a reading environment that makes it simple for students to access books.
 In doing so, students are compelled to read more, and more often.
 Classroom library organization is one of the best ways to improve accessibility and inspire interaction between your students and the books on your shelves.

 While your classroom library doesn’t need to mirror a particular organizational structure, it does require some planning.
 Keeping a classroom library organized isn’t always easy, but the payoff is worthwhile.
 From seeing kids reading more to encouraging them to branch out into new styles and genres, here are a few reasons why cultivating classroom libraries is a smart move.

 Improves Literacy Levels and Academic Outcomes

 According to Scholastic, “Students who have immediate and ongoing access to engaging books in their classrooms exhibit higher reading achievement, better comprehension, and an increased vocabulary.”
 These are all academic outcomes worth embracing and an awesome advantage of an organized library.
-While the benefits of reading for students are known, those benefits only occur when your students actually spend time reading.
+While the benefits of reading for students are known, those benefits only occur when your students spend time reading.
 Providing an organized classroom library allows students to engage with the available reading material more readily.
 They can find interesting titles more quickly and spend more time reading, with less time searching.